Health Permits Required

 All new or remodeled food establishments are required to submit plans to be reviewed for compliance with health code regulations.
-As a part of this process, construction or structural design inspections are performed.
-All facilities must through this process before a health permit to operate can be issued.
+(New & Remodel Construction Requirements) As a part of this process, construction or structural design inspections are performed.
+All facilities must follow through with this process and complete all preliminary inspections before a health permit to operate can be issued.
 In addition to the health permit, a certificate of occupancy is also required.
 The certificate of occupancy can be obtained through the Building Inspection Department, which is located at City Hall, 10 North Robinson.

 Change of Ownership

 When an existing food establishment changes ownership, the new owner must obtain a new certificate of occupancy and a new health permit in the name of the new owner.
 Contact the Environmental Health Department in order to obtain a health permit.
 The new owner must complete the application and pay the required change of ownership fee, plus the annual permit fee.
 The Environmental Health Department will conduct an inspection of the facility and list the deficiencies that need correction.
 If no serious defects are noted at this time, the permit will be issued.
 Permit fees are not refundable or transferable.

 All day cares / pre-schools operating within the City of Cleburne must: